General Information and Requirements

 Voice applicants may perform the same or different works from the audition recording; however, works should be chosen from the same repertorial categories (see above).
 Applicants will be asked to demonstrate sight-reading ability and other essential musical skills.

-Occasionally, the Institute will admit a composition student as an affiliate after he or she has been admitted to and funded by the School of Music.
+Occasionally, the Institute will admit a composition student as an affiliate after the student has been admitted to and funded by the School of Music.
 Interested students should inquire at the ISM admissions office for further details.

 Divinity School Applicants